abdelali221/Wii-Network-Profiles-Viewer/README.md

 When done writing, just press HOME to save and go back, the same key is used to go back to the edit menu.

-Note : You can't leave the fields blank if Proxy is enabled.
+Note : You can't leave the fields blank if Proxy is enabled, and you can't access the submenu if proxy is off.

 Moving to the DNS submenu (the IP submenu is the same, so I'm not explaining again how to use it), it should look like this when blank :